-Beginners Guide to MIG Welding - Part 1
+A beginner's Guide to MIG Welding - Part 1

 The buzz is right in our opinion.
 MIG welding is an easy process to master.
-Get you parameters such as amperage and wire speed right, select the correct consumables and all you really have to it control your torch to lay a nice bead.
+Get you parameters such as amperage and wire speed right, select the correct consumables and all you really have to control is your torch to lay a nice bead.

-Following these steps, most people can learn to run good beads with MIG in a few hours.
+Following these steps, most people can learn to run good beads with MIG in just a few hours.
 But there’s more to great MIG welding than just running beads, isn’t there?
-Well, this blog series won’t focus on end goal, we'll talk your through the process.
-It's a bit like the cliche every sporting coach pulls out every week in their press conference - "We're focussing on the process".
+Well, in this article we'll talk you through the process.
+We’ll focus on how to get everything set up and ready to go with your MIG welder.
+Preparation is key people!

-The Ground Clamp: The ground clamp completes the circuit between the welder, the welding gun and the project.
+The Ground Clamp: The ground clamp completes the electrical circuit between the welder, the welding gun and the project.
 You only need one clamp from the welder attached to your piece to weld, or onto a metal welding table.
 Make sure it is making good contact.

 MIG welding is a safe form of welding, so long as you follow these steps to protect yourself and your welder.

-Wear a welding mask: Any form of arc welding produces an extremely bright light, so you need to protect your eyes.
-Make sure where a Australian Standard approved aut-darkening welding helmet.
+Wear a welding helmet/mask: Any form of arc welding produces an extremely bright light, so you need to protect your eyes.
+Make sure to wear an Australian Standard approved auto-darkening welding helmet.
 The auto-darkening feature will kick in as soon as your arc starts and will darken the visor on your helmet far quicker than you can blink, ensuring you will not suffer any damage to your eyes.
-Failure to properly protect your eyes can result in welder's flash, which is not a good thing and can result in permanent eye damage.
+Failure to properly protect your eyes can result in welder's flash which can result in permanent eye damage.
 Ensure your helmet has a minimum shade rating of 11 when MIG welding.

-Wear boots: Do not wear open toed shoes or synthetic shoes - boots are the way to go.
+Wear boots: DO NOT wear open-toed shoes or synthetic shoes - boots are the way to go.